lox-space/lox/README.md

 Lox exposes a comprehensive astrodynamics API at varying levels of granularity.
-The high-level interface offered by `lox-space` is designed specifically for mission planning and analysis, while crates like `lox-time`, `lox-earth` and `lox-coords` provide tools for advanced users and scientific computing.
+The high-level interface offered by `lox-space` is designed specifically for mission planning and analysis, while crates like `lox-time`, `lox-earth` and `lox-orbits` provide tools for advanced users.

 * A fully featured space mission simulator backend.
-* Python bindings for easy integration with industry standard tools.
+* Python bindings for interactive use.
-* Tools for working with time in UTC, TAI, UT1, TT, TCB, TCG and TDB, in wall clock, Julian and high-precision representations.
+* Tools for working with time in astronomical and terrestrial time scales.
-* Work with fixed and rotating frames in Cartesian and Keplerian coordinate systems.
+* Define orbits as Keplerian elements or state vectors in different coordinate frames.
 * Ephemeris, size and shape data for all major celestial bodies.
 * Ingest and interpolate Earth orientation parameters with ease.
 * Extensible – bring your own time scales, transformation algorithms, data sources and more.